 The journey was tough at first Mick because you were a dump dog with anxiety issues.
+I'll never forget coming home from work & you had dragged a 25 lb pound bag of Basmati rice into the living room and ripped the bag to shreds and there was rice on the ceiling fan, leather sofa, and more.
+I found rice for months! .
 You tore up a lot of things, but Jason, Ryan and I loved you through it.

 When you were diagnosed with congestive heart failure earlier this month, and tried medicine,I was hoping and praying that you would respond favorably and we could have more time together, as I just simply couldn't see my life without you in it.
 We had loved each other for so many years, and I'm incredibly thankful to you for that.
 We were forced to give you back to God in an emergency vet visit Monday night.
 I'm troubled by the fact I may have caused you to suffer, because I wanted Jason to be here when I had to let you go.
 I know you were trying to be brave for us, and when I told you it was ok if you needed to leave, Jason, Ryan and I still had each other, and that we didn't want to suffer...you began to whine and bark.
 That will forever haunt my heart.
 I know letting you go was the right thing to do, but please know it was by far one of the most difficult things I have ever had to do.
 I am so glad Jason and I held you, petted you and talked to you right up until the end.
 It took a lot of courage for us to do that, but there was no way we were going to let you leave this life without us being there for you.
 It was the last great act of love we could give you, and the least we could do after all of the love, joy and happiness you have given us for so many years.

-I am so thankful we had you for almost 15 of his 17 years, and from that point on, all he knew was love.
+I am so thankful we had you for almost 15 of his 17 years, and from that point on, all you knew from the time you were with us until you left us was love.
 I'm also happy you were with Asa for almost 13 years.
 You were a wonderful big brother dog to him since we brought him home as a tiny puppy after losing Rusty.

 I will be forever grateful for the love you gave us, and for your existence.
 Because of you my life is fuller, and my heart knew joy.
 You taught me so much, and you were such a good boy.